abdennour001/twitter-clone-quacker-for-ducks/README.md

 -   [ ] 🙈 Hide/Show elements on the client
 -   [ ] ✨ Add elements to the page on the client
 -   [ ] 🚀 Deploy the client with now.sh
--   [ ] 🚀 Deploy the database with mlab
+-   [ ] 🚀 Deploy the database with atlas
 -   [ ] 🚀 Deploy the server with now.sh

 ## Front-end